shkumar45/shkumar45/README.md

 ✈️ My Current Work ✈️

-Currently I am developing an end to end agentic workflow and an enterprise data platform.
-Hope to soon ship it.

-Feel free to checkout my light weight ai-travel-agent repo built using langchain/langgraph and open-api.
+Feel free to checkout my light weight [ai-travel-agent](https://github.com/shkumar45/ai-travel-agent) repo built using langchain/langgraph and open-api.
 Will port it soon on aws.

 I have earlier worked on everest, which is a simple employee management tool.